 CBP issued the following releases on commercial trade and related matters:

-The Animal and Plant Health Inspection Service will classify Canada as having Level I risk for both bovine tuberculosis and brucellosis, it said in a notice released Dec.
-23. Level I is the least restrictive level in APHIS’s bovine importation scheme, and allows imports of sexually intact bovines without a certificate or other restrictions.
-Imports under this classification may be authorized beginning Dec.
-27.
+The Animal and Plant Health Inspection Service will classify the state of Sonora, Mexico, as having Level I risk for bovine brucellosis, it said in a notice released March 4.
+Level I is the least restrictive level in APHIS’ bovine importation scheme, and allows imports of sexually intact bovines without a certificate or other restrictions.
+Sonora imports under this classification may be authorized beginning March 7.
+APHIS classified Canada as Level I for both bovine brucellosis and bovine tuberculosis in December (see 2112230023), after scrapping its country-specific import requirements for Canada, Mexico and Ireland in 2020 (see 2009160018).